Living, studying and working in Leuven

 - Service for Students with Disabilities

-You can consult a doctor with extensive experience in student-related health issues.
+You can consult a gp with extensive experience in student-related health issues.

 For students dealing with personal or psychological problems.